Secure Sockets Layer

 Using LetsEncrypt to create certificates

 Let's Encrypt is a system created by the Internet Security Research Group that went public on December 3rd 2015 and allows the creation of completely free SSL certificates using a utility that runs on the server hosting the SSL sites.
 Their own User Guide is quite self-explanatory for dealing with usual server configurations and even supports a fully automated configuration.
 Simply install from their Github repo and run the letsencrypt-auto script (this script automatically updates everything if you've done a git pull on the repo to update it), or on Debian systems you can simply use apt.
-Note that you must restart your web-server whenever new certificates have been made.

 Their system is based on a new protocol called ACME (Automated Certificate Management Environment) which the ISRG created specifically for the LetsEncrypt project.